irene2024hub/HUMAN-RESOURCE-DATA/README.md

 * **Enhance Employee Engagement: **Develop initiatives that improve job satisfaction and employee loyalty.**

-* C**ost Savings: Lower recruitment, hiring, and training costs by retaining more employees.**
+* **Cost Savings: Lower recruitment, hiring, and training costs by retaining more employees.**

- Strategic Planning: **Use attrition forecasts to plan workforce needs and ensure business continuity.**
+* **Strategic Planning: Use attrition forecasts to plan workforce needs and ensure business continuity.**

 **This data-driven approach to understanding and managing employee attrition will help the company retain key talent, foster a positive work environment, and support long-term growth.**

 ## DATA DESCRIPTION

 **Data Description for Human Resources Details**

 **This dataset contains employee data that is essential for analyzing attrition trends within the company.